by Texas Homesteader ~

 I wonder if I can sweeten leftover biscuit dough & make a few cinnamon rolls?
 Hummm…

-So after I’d patted the dough out and cut them into enough biscuits to fill my cast iron skillet, I gathered all the trimmings together.
+So after I’d made enough biscuits to fill my cast iron skillet, I gathered all the trimmings together.

-I sprinkled a little sugar on the dough trimmings & kneaded it all back together.
+I sprinkled about 2 tablespoons of sugar on the dough trimmings & kneaded it all back together.
 This will lightly sweeten the dough.
 Don’t worry – more sweet is coming along!

 Rolling Dough, Cutting Cinnamon Rolls

-I rolled out the dough into a rectangle again.
+I rolled the dough into a rectangle.
 This time instead of rolling it into fat biscuit thickness, I rolled it as flat as I could comfortably get it.

-I used a repurposed bread bag between the dough & my rolling pin to make this task easier.
-It kept the dough from sticking to my rolling pin.
+Baker’s Tip: I used a repurposed bread bag cut & opened flat between the dough & my rolling pin to keep the dough from sticking to my rolling pin.

-How To Flavor Biscuit Dough For Cinnamon Rolls
+How To Flavor Plain Biscuit Dough For Cinnamon Rolls

-Then right before placing them in the oven alongside my homemade biscuits, I sprinkle the exposed surface with more cinnamon & sugar and dot each one with a small amount of butter.
+Then right before placing them in the oven alongside my homemade biscuits, I sprinkle the exposed surface with more cinnamon & sugar and add a small pat of butter in the middle of each swirl.

 Now I simply place them into my oven at the same time I place my skillet of biscuits.
 They both cook at the same time.